UBC-LFS/dairy-digital-signage/README.md

 To add a file, drag and drop it into the file explorer.
 To delete a file, select it and click the three dots in the upper right corner.
 Then click delete file.

 GitHub Pages can only publish repositories that are smaller than 1GB.
 Most 1920x1080 images are 0.5 to 1 MB.
 GIFs and videos are substantially larger.
 This repository should not be your only storage for certain media files.
-You always delete older slideshows to make space.
+You can always delete older slideshows to make space.

 ## Settings.yml